InsertKoinIO/koin/docs/reference/koin-core/scopes.md

 ### Getting scope's source value

 Koin Scope API in 2.1.4 allow you to pass the original source of a scope, in a definition.
-Let's take an example below.
+Let's see an example below.
 Let's have a singleton instance `A`:

 ```kotlin